dainst/idai-field/desktop/src/manual/manual.en.md

 * *Valuelist description*: A description text where you can specify more detailed information about the valuelist.
 This text is displayed in valuelist management when the list is selected.
 * *References*: Specify URLs here to reference more information about the valuelist or definitions in other systems.
-* *Values*: Use the text field "New value" to enter the desired ID of a new value to be included in the valuelist.
+* *Values*: Use the text field "New value" to enter the desired identifier of a new value to be included in the valuelist.
 The value editor opens in each case, which can also be called later by clicking on the edit button next to each value (see section *Edit values*).
 * *Automatic sorting*: If this option is enabled, the values will always be displayed in alphanumeric order.
 You can deactivate the option in order to subsequently drag and drop the values into the desired order.